Homes still without power as Storm Eunice clean-up could cost over £300m

 Clean-up efforts could also be hindered by wet, windy and in some places snowy weather moving in over the weekend, the Met Office has warned.

-Energy Networks Association (ENA) has said nearly 400,000 homes had no electricity on Friday night, with network providers recording 156,000 disrupted customers for UK Power Networks, 120,000 for Scottish & Southern, 112,000 for Western Power, 6,000 for Northern Power and 260 for Electricity North West.
+“My department remains in regular contact with electricity networks and operators about ensuring supplies are restored as swiftly as possible.

+“Anyone in need of support should call their network operator on 105 or contact: www.powercut105.com/findoperator”.

-Footage shared online captured planes struggling to land in high winds, damage to the roof of the O2 arena in London, and the spire of St Thomas Church in Wells, Somerset, crashing to the ground.
+At the height of the storm, planes struggled to land in high winds, the roof of the O2 Arena in London was damaged, and the spire of St Thomas Church in Wells, Somerset, crashed to the ground.

-The Association of British Insurers (ABI) warned previous similar storms have cost around £360 million in repairs.
+The Association of British Insurers warned previous similar storms have cost around £360 million in repairs.

-An ABI spokesperson said: “It is too early to estimate the likely insured cost of Storm Eunice, when insurers will be focusing on assessing damage, and helping their customers recover.
+A spokesperson said: “It is too early to estimate the likely insured cost of Storm Eunice, when insurers will be focusing on assessing damage and helping their customers recover.

 “No two storms are the same.
 The last significant storms to hit the UK – Ciara and Dennis – led to insurers paying out over £360 million.”